-Medication (prescription or over-the-counter) is given at school ONLY upon receiving the written authorization of the parent/guardian AND with a statement from the child's physician detailing the method, consent, and time schedules by with medication is to be taken.
+Medication (prescription or over-the-counter) is given at school ONLY upon receiving the written authorizated of the parent/guardian AND with a statement from the child's physician detailing the method, consent, and time schedules when medication is to be taken.
 Forms are available in the office or on line at our district website.